Kitchen Creek Falls: Hike to Natural Pools and Waterfall

 Kitchen Creek Falls is a 4.8-mile hike located in Pine Valley, within San Diego County.
 The hike takes you along the Pacific Crest Trail and features multiple natural pools and waterfalls.
 It’s considered an easy trail but getting to the hidden waterfall is difficult.
 Dogs are allowed on this trail.
 Not recommended for young children.

-Map of Kitchen Creek Falls Trail
+Kitchen Creek Falls Trail Map

 Directions & Parking